 STA is based in Canberra and has a detailed understanding of, and experience in, the policymaking and political process.
 We work closely with the Office of the Chief Scientist, the scientific academies, heads of government science agencies and granting bodies, and industry.
 Our considered advice on policy and legislation is routinely sought by the nation’s decision-makers, and we are an important link for the appointment of scientists, researchers and technologists to government advisory panels and boards.

 Science & Technology Australia has three formal objectives:

-- to encourage scientific dialogue between industry, government, and the science and technology community,
+- encourage scientific dialogue between government, the science and technology community, and industry;